-ii.
-Interest is charged on classified loans and advances by crediting interest suspense account as per BRPD

-Circular No 16 of 1998 and such interest is taken into income account upon realization.
-Interest on credit

-- iv.
-For Islamic Banking, profit is charged on unclassified investments on daily product basis and charged to - the clients on quarterly and monthly basis, where applicable.
-Islamic Banking branches calculate profit on classified investments and credits the same to profit

-- 3.07.2 Fees, commission and discounts income - Fees, commission and discounts on bills purchased and discounted are recognized at the time of realization. - Interest income on investments is recognized on accrual basis.
-Capital gain on investments in shares is also included in investment income.
-Capital gain is recognized when it is realized.
-Interest/profit paid and other expenses - In terms of the provisions of BAS-1 "Presentation of Financial Statements" interest/profit and other expenses - are recognized on accrual basis.
-3.09 Taxation a) Current tax
+Accounting Standards (BAS) 18 "Revenue Recognition".
+Details are as under: 3.07.1 Interest/profit income i.
+Interest is calculated on daily product on unclassified loans and advances but charged on quarterly and monthly basis, where applicable. ii.
+Interest is charged on classified loans and advances by crediting interest suspense account as per BRPD Circular No 16 of 1998 and such interest is taken into income account upon realization.
+Interest on credit - card outstanding is calculated on daily product but charged on monthly basis. - iii.
+Commission and discounts on bills purchased and discounted are recognized at the time of realization.
+For Islamic Banking, profit is charged on unclassified investments on daily product basis and charged to the clients on quarterly and monthly basis, where applicable. v.
+Islamic Banking branches calculate profit on classified investments and credits the same to profit - 3.07.2 Fees, commission and discounts income - Fees, commission and discounts on bills purchased and discounted are recognized at the time of realization.
+3.07.3 Investment income Interest income on investments is recognized on accrual basis.
+Capital gain on investments in shares is also - included in investment income.
+Capital gain is recognized when it is realized. - Interest/profit paid and other expenses - In terms of the provisions of BAS-1 "Presentation of Financial Statements" interest/profit and other expenses are recognized on accrual basis. intends to settle its current tax assets and liabilities on a net basis.